 We do not allow fishing at present as we are working to stock the reservoir.
 Once fish counts and size reach levels to support fishing, this will become an available activity at the park.

 Is boating allowed in the reservoir at Area 8?

 Boating is currently allowed at Area 8, but through Conservation Halton boat rentals only.
-You may add a kayak or canoe rental to your weekend reservation.
+You may add a single or double kayak or a canoe rental to your weekend reservation.

 Do I need to book a boat rental in advance?

 We strongly recommend booking your boat rental in advance as boats are available on a first-come, first-served basis.
 To book in advance, add your boat rental selection to your park reservation at parkvisit.ca

 Boat rentals range from $22 to $32 for an hour-long time slot.

 Why don’t you allow outside watercraft at Area 8?